UniPrompt-CL: Sustainable Continual Learning in Medical AI with Unified Prompt Pools: Ablation Study

 \section{Ablation Study}

-In this session, we conduct ablation studies to enhance the interpretability and reliability of our research by elucidating clear causal relationships underlying performance improvements.
-Ultimately, the goal of this session is to identify directions for model enhancement and to explicitly highlight the key contributing components.
-Lastly, the integration of the prompt pool was discussed in detail in Session 6.
+In this section, we conduct ablation studies to improve interpretability and reliability by clarifying the causal factors behind performance gains.
+Our objective is to pinpoint directions for model improvement and explicitly highlight the key contributing components.

-For clarity, we summarize the key points of each session below: \begin{itemize} \item \textbf{Session 6.1:} We demonstrate the necessity of integrating a strong backbone into prompt-based continual learning (PCL) and show that the superior performance of our method cannot be attributed to the backbone alone. \item \textbf{Session 6.2:} To rigorously validate the findings of Session 6.1, we introduce additional metrics Final Average Accuracy (FAA, Equation.~12), Backward Transfer (BWT, Equation~13), and Average Forgetting (AvgF, Equation.
-14) thereby reinforcing our claims. \item \textbf{Session 6.3:} We evaluate the performance impact of the loss function proposed in Section~4.2, demonstrating that the proposed loss yields a significant improvement. \item \textbf{Session 6.4:} We analyze performance variations under different prompt expansion ratios as CL progresses.
-From this analysis, we select an optimal expansion ratio and identify that indiscriminate prompt expansion does not contribute to performance gains. \end{itemize}